-Apps that are registered in the Application Registration Portal are restricted to a limited set of redirect URL values.
+Apps that are registered for Microsoft identity platform are restricted to a limited set of redirect URL values.
 The redirect URL for web apps and services must begin with the scheme

-The whole DNS name of the new redirect URL does not match the DNS name of the existing redirect URL.
+- The whole DNS name of the new redirect URL doesn't match the DNS name of the existing redirect URL.

-The whole DNS name of the new redirect URL is not a subdomain of the existing redirect URL.
+- The whole DNS name of the new redirect URL isn't a subdomain of the existing redirect URL.

-login-west.contoso.com as redirect URLs, you must add those redirect URLs in this order:
+login-west.contoso.com as redirect URLs, you must add those redirect URLs in the following order:

-You can add the latter two because they are subdomains of the first redirect URL, contoso.com.
-This limitation will be removed in an upcoming release.
+You can add the latter two because they're subdomains of the first redirect URL, contoso.com.

 Restrictions on libraries and SDKs

-Currently, library support for the v2.0 endpoint is limited.
-If you want to use the v2.0 endpoint in a production application, you have these options:
+Currently, library support for the Microsoft identity platform endpoint is limited.
+If you want to use the Microsoft identity platform endpoint in a production application, you have these options:

-If you are building a desktop or mobile application, you can use one of the preview Microsoft Authentication Libraries (MSAL).
-These libraries are in a production-supported preview, so it is safe to use them in production applications.
+- If you're building a desktop or mobile application, you can use one of the Microsoft Authentication Libraries (MSAL).
+These libraries are generally available or in a production-supported preview, so it is safe to use them in production applications.
 You can read more about the terms of the preview and the available libraries in authentication libraries reference.

-For platforms not covered by Microsoft libraries, you can integrate with the v2.0 endpoint by directly sending and receiving protocol messages in your application code.
-The v2.0 OpenID Connect and OAuth protocols are explicitly documented to help you perform such an integration.
+- For platforms not covered by Microsoft libraries, you can integrate with the Microsoft identity platform endpoint by directly sending and receiving protocol messages in your application code.
+The OpenID Connect and OAuth protocols are explicitly documented to help you do such an integration.

 commonwith your tenant ID to get data specific to your tenant.

-To better understand the scope of protocol functionality supported in the v2.0 endpoint, read through our OpenID Connect and OAuth 2.0 protocol reference.
+To better understand the scope of protocol functionality supported in the Microsoft identity platform endpoint, see OpenID Connect and OAuth 2.0 protocol reference.

-If you've used Active Directory Authentication Library (ADAL) in Windows applications, you might have taken advantage of Windows integrated authentication, which uses the Security Assertion Markup Language (SAML) assertion grant.
+If you've used Active Directory Authentication Library (ADAL) in Windows applications, you might have taken advantage of Windows Integrated authentication, which uses the Security Assertion Markup Language (SAML) assertion grant.
 With this grant, users of federated Azure AD tenants can silently authenticate with their on-premises Active Directory instance without entering credentials.
-Currently, the SAML assertion grant is not supported on the v2.0 endpoint.
+The SAML assertion grant isn't supported on the Microsoft identity platform endpoint.